robfinch/Qupls/Q+5 README.md

 #### Physical Register File
 The physical register file contains 512x64-bit registers.
 Architectural registers are renamed using the physical registers to remove dependencies.
-There are approximaately 168 (32+128+8) architectural registers, giving about 3.0 physical registers for each architectural one.
+There are approximately 168 (32+128+8) architectural registers, giving about 3.0 physical registers for each architectural one.
+There are 40 architectural registers for each thread.

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.
 Hence the move back to a fixed instruction length.

 ### Instruction alignment
-Instructions are aligned on wyde (16-bit) boundaries.
+Instructions are aligned on tetra-byte (32-bit) boundaries.
 Conditional branch displacements are in terms of wydes.
-Conditional branches have effectively a 21 bit range.
+Conditional branches have effectively a 23 bit range.
 For software compatibility a critical 18 bits range was needed.
-Subroutines may be aligned on any wyde boundary, allowing position independent code placement.
-Unconditional branch and jump displacements are in terms of wydes to accomodate the location of subroutines.
+Subroutines may be aligned on any tetra-byte boundary, allowing position independent code placement.
+Unconditional branch and jump displacements are in terms of tetra-bytes to accomodate the location of subroutines.

 ### Position Independant Code
-Code is relocatable at any wyde boundary; however, within a subroutine or function the instructions should be contiguous, a multiple of six bytes.
+Code is relocatable at any wyde boundary; however, within a subroutine or function the instructions should be contiguous, a multiple of four bytes.

 ### Pipeline
 Yikes!
 There are roughly nine stages in the pipeline, fetch, extract (parse), decode, rename, dispatch, queue, issue, execute and writeback.
 The first few stages (up to dispatch) are in-order stages.
 #### Fetch / Extract Stages
 The first step for an instruction is instruction fetch.
 At instruction fetch two instruction cache lines are fetched to accomodate instructions spanning cache lines.
-That means up to 21 instructions are fetched, but only four are processed further.
+That means up to 32 instructions are fetched, but only four are processed further.
 Instructions that were fetched from the cache are buffered, this helps to allow alternate patch fetching.
 Four instructions are extracted from the cache lines.
 The fetched instructions are right aligned as a block according to the instruction pointer value.
 A portion of the cache line following the instruction is also associated with the instruction so that constants may be decoded.